macterra/Luminai/README.md

 docker compose up -d
 ```

-Since it uses websockets it doesn't need any exposted ports and can run anywhere with internet access.
+Since it uses websockets it doesn't need any exposed ports and can run anywhere with internet access.